 Neurosensory retina and the retinal pigment epithelium (RPE)

 The neurosensory retina and RPE are derived from the neuroectoderm.
-The neurosensory retina and RPE are coated externally by bruch’s membrane and internally by the vitreous.
+The neurosensory retina and RPE are surrounded externally by Bruch’s membrane and internally by the vitreous.
 The tissue is composed of a combination of neural cells, glial cells, vascular endothelium, pericytes and microglia.
 This complexity makes replacement of tissues by cell-based therapies challenging.
 It is damage to the photoreceptors particularly the cones that cause significant daytime visual loss in AMD patients14,15.
 Loss of rod photoreceptors is also common as they are the predominant photoreceptor in the macula and patients are often aware of reduced scotopic vision early in the disease16.
 They often have a central visual scotoma when dark adapted eg getting up in the middle of the night.
 Cone cells located in the macula and at the fovea are responsible for photopic ie central, fine colour vision.
 The fovea is a depression in the inner retinal surface, about 1.5mm wide.
-Within the fovea is a region of 0.5mm diameter called the foveal avascular zone (an area without any blood vessels.
-The fovea is arranged in such way that the light arriving to the central cones are undisturbed (Figure 1).
+Within the fovea is a region of 0.5mm diameter called the foveal avascular zone : an area without any blood vessels.
+The fovea is arranged anatomically in such way that the light arriving to the central cones are undisturbed as the overlying retinal layers are displaced to the side of the fovea (Figure 1).

-The RPE is a single layer of cuboidal/columnar epithelial cells coating the neurosensory retina.
+The RPE is a single layer of cuboidal/columnar epithelial cells surrounding the neurosensory retina externally.
 The RPE is essential for the normal functioning of the neural retina.
 The tight junctions between the RPE cells is the site of the outer blood retinal barrier highlighting its importance in maintaining ocular integrity.

 The functions of the RPE include storage of metabolites and vitamin A as well as the recycling and production of the photopigments.
 RPE cells surround and support photoreceptors.
 The RPE cells provide nutrients to the photoreceptors and phagocytose the photoreceptor discs17.
 Therefore, malfunction of RPE cells as in AMD will rapidly result in accumulation of cellular debris beneath the RPE and in loss of photoreceptors.
-Replacement of the RPE is proving to be a central concept in cell-based therapies for AMD.
+Replacement of the RPE is a key strategy emerging cell-based therapies for AMD.

 Pathophysiology

 AMD is a complex multifactorial disease and the underlying pathophysiology is not fully understood.
 Drusen formation is the hallmark of AMD.
-Drusen are accumulations of yellow, PAS-positive, amorphic extracellular material deposited between the RPE and the inner collagenous zone of bruch’s membrane.
-The size, shape and morphology of drusen’s are used to classify the stages of AMD.
+Drusen are accumulations of yellow, Periodic acid-Schiff (PAS)-positive, amorphic extracellular material deposited between the RPE and the inner collagenous zone of Bruch’s membrane.
+The size, shape and morphology of drusen are used to classify the stages of AMD.
 Recent advances in imaging technologies have enabled identification of other imaging biomarkers of AMD such as reticular pseudodrusen (subretinal deposits) that develop and progress independent of drusen18.
 OCT imaging indicates that there are 38 different types of drusen that may co-exist in a patient and their significance in AMD progression is unknown19.
-RPE cell debris entrapped between the RPE monolayer and bruch's membrane is thought to serve as a chronic inflammatory stimulus allowing the deposition of drusen.
-Thereby it is proposed that inflammation potentiates biogenesis of drusen’s20.
+RPE cell debris entrapped between the RPE monolayer and Bruch's membrane is thought to serve as a chronic inflammatory stimulus allowing the deposition of drusen.
+Thereby it is proposed that inflammation potentiates biogenesis of drusen20.
 The prevention of inflammation is targeted in complement pathway inhibiting therapy as discussed below.

-Associations of AMD

 One of the main environmental risk factors involved in AMD formation is smoking.
 A recent systematic review demonstrated a 2-3 fold increase in risk of AMD in current smokers compared with never-smokers 21.
 An interesting observation has been the reduction in complement factor H (CFH) levels in smokers which may explain the increased risk of AMD in smokers22.